Colin de Grandhomme: International career

 After representing Zimbabwe in the U19 World Cup, de Grandhomme moved to New Zealand in 2006, making his international debut on 11 February 2012 in a Twenty20 International against his country of birth Zimbabwe.
 His One Day International (ODI) debut came against South Africa on 3 March 2012 and he struck a quickfire innings of 36 in 36 balls and he also smashed three sixes during the blitz.

-After playing just a solitary ODI match in 2012, he had to wait for four and a half years to make a comeback return to the New Zealand ODI side and he played his second ODI in December 2016.
+After playing just a solitary ODI match in 2012, he had to wait for four and a half years to make a comeback return to the New Zealand ODI team and he played his second ODI in December 2016.
 Since December 2016, he became a formidable member of the New Zealand ODI squad in bilateral series and ICC tournaments.
 Since his test debut in November 2016, he became a regular member of the New Zealand in across all formats.
-In November 2016, de Grandhomme was named in New Zealand's Test squad for the side against the touring Pakistanis and debuted in the first Test match on 17 November.
+In November 2016, de Grandhomme was named in New Zealand's Test squad for the team against the touring Pakistanis and debuted in the first Test match on 17 November.
 He scored a half-century and took a five-wicket haul on debut, winning the player of the match award.
 His bowling figures of 6/41 on his test debut, literally restricted Pakistan to 133 all out and he shattered the 65 year old New Zealand record for the best bowling figures by a bowler playing for New Zealand on test debut, surpassing the previous record of 6/155 held by Alex Moir who achieved the feat against England in 1951.
 He also became the eighth New Zealand bowler to take a five-wicket haul on test debut and he finished the match with overall figures of 7/64.

 He was included in New Zealand squad for the 2017 ICC Champions Trophy, but he was benched throughout the tournament as New Zealand opted for the services of Corey Anderson and James Neesham throughout the course of the tournament.
 On 2 December 2017, against the touring West Indies, de Grandhomme scored his first Test century.
 The 71-ball century was the second-fastest century in Tests by a New Zealand batsman.
 He left the tour ahead of the ODI matches against the West Indies after the death of his father in Zimbabwe.